its-pep/Python-101/README.md

 # Python-101

- This will include my pojects from TCM Python 101
+This will include my projects from TCM Python 101